-- (1) The position of Executive Director of the Commission is hereby created.
-The Commission shall appoint the Executive Director, and the Executive Director shall serve at the will and pleasure of the Commission. - (2) No member of the Tribal Council, no person holding any elective office, nor any officer or official of any political party is eligible for the appointment of Executive Director. - (3) The Executive Director must have at least five (5) years of responsible administrative experience in public or business administration or possess broad management skills and have a MBA, J.D. or higher degree of education. - (4) The Executive Director shall devote his or her entire time and attention to the duties imposed under this Chapter and the business of the Commission and shall not pursue any other business or occupation or hold any other office of profit. - (5) The Executive Director shall not be pecuniarily interested in any businesses or company holding a license under this Chapter or doing business with any person licensed under this Chapter. - (6) The Executive Director is entitled to an annual salary in the amount specified by the Tribal Council.
+- (1) The position of Executive Director of the Commission is hereby authorized to be created.
+The Commission shall appoint the Executive Director, and the Executive Director shall serve at the will and pleasure of the Commission. - (2) No-member of the Tribal Council, no person holding any elective office, nor any officer or official of any political party is eligible for the appointment of Executive Director. - (3) The Executive Director must have at least five (5) years of responsible administrative experience in public or business administration or possess broad management skills and at minimum a Bachelors degree in business education in a business related field. - (4) The Executive Director shall devote his or her entire time and attention to the duties imposed under this Chapter and the business of the Commission and shall not pursue any other business or occupation or hold any other position of profit.

+- (5) The Executive Director shall not be pecuniarily interested in any businesses or company holding a license under this Chapter or doing business with any person licensed under this Chapter. - (6) The Executive Director is entitled to an annual salary in the amount specified by the Tribal Council.